james-harding/proxmox-template-builder/README.md

 ### Cloud-Init Configuration

+Cloud-Init is enabled by default but can be disabled.
 If using cloud-init, edit `config.sh` to provide authentication details to be able to login to your VM(s).
 ```
 ci_user="demo"           # User name
 ci_password="demo123!"   # Password to assign the user.
 Generally not recommended to define here.
 Use SSH keys instead.